-Most Oregon soils begin to lose their ability to support plants when they erode more than 5 tons of soil per acre each year.
+Most Oregon soils begin to lose productivity when they erode more than 5 tons of soil per acre each year.
 This usually occurs through a process called sheet erosion, the gradual loss of a thin layer or “sheet” of soil.
-Since 10 tons of soil lost per acre equals the thickness of a dime, sheet erosion can be very hard to see!
+Since 10 tons of soil lost per acre equals the thickness of a dime, sheet erosion can be very hard to see.

 Look for these clues of sheet, gully, and streambank erosion:

 - Small rills or gullies begin to show.

 - Cloudy or muddy water flows down the field, road, or driveway.

 - Pebbles and plant pieces are supported on “pedestals” of soil

 because the surrounding soil has been eroded away.

 - Sediment builds up at low spots in the field.

 - Streams and rivers run cloudy after a rain.

 - Streambanks crumble and fall into the stream.